hmarchen/S.A.T.S/README.md

 ---

+## 📅 March 21st, 2025

+### Overview of Changes
+- Working on an admin panel prototype
+- Fixes pertaining grabbing data for the reasons and calendar page

+---

 ## 📅 March 19th, 2025

 ### Overview of Changes
 - fixed textbox sizes
 - created more internal logs for data
+- working on email processing

 ### Plans for the Near Future
 - Allowing the display of the appointment date, time and type onto the end screen